Redding News Review

 Redding News Review was a Sirius XM radio show that developed into a subscriber-supported podcast.
 It focuses on Black news and was founded by Rob Redding.

 Production

 Rob Redding founded Redding News Review to compete with mainstream news organizations and cover under-reported issues.

 Redding News Review was hosted on Sirius XM between 2012 and 2013 and later became a podcast.
+The podcast was named "Redding News Review Unrestricted" in 2014.

 Content

 A 2013 interview with Stromae explored the extent of racism in Belgium.

 The show has a regular feature called Talking Tough with Curry featuring discussions with Tommy J. Curry.
 A 2012 episode resulted in Curry receiving death threats after Curry's jokes about violence against white people were taken out of context and shared online by journalist Rod Dreher.

 Reception and influence

+In May 2024, Urban Insite wrote that the podcast has celebrated a "decade and 2000th episode this week dominating Black news online with his podcast 'Redding News Review Unrestricted'".